 Attractions: There are many free or cheap attractions in Bolivia.
 For example, Cholita wrestling tickets only cost $7 USD on the door.
 However, if you want to try the infamous Death Road bicycle tour, prepare to cut into your budget — tickets cost around $80 USD!

 Transportation: A one-way ticket on local transport costs $0.29 USD, while a long (six hour) bus journey from city to city only costs $7 USD

 Getting there by air: Boliviana de Aviación is the flag carrier of Bolivia.
 You can also fly domestically within Bolivia with EcoJet and Amaszonas

 If you’ve read our guide to Bogotá, you’ll know that Colombia’s capital has plenty to do at a fairly reasonable price.
 But, what if we were tell you there was more fun to have in other parts of Colombia for even cheaper?

 Cartagena is a beautiful fishing village on Colombia’s Caribbean coast with a UNESCO World Heritage Site old town and is home to a number of budget Caribbean beaches.
 Salento in the coffee region will leave you amazed by its verdant rolling hills and 200ft tall palm trees.
 And Medellin has as many fascinating museums as it does fantastic nightclubs.

+As one of the cheapest places to visit in South America, backpackers love spending time in Colombia for it's vibrant nightlife and friendly locals.
+A beer in Colombia usually costs under $1.
 In fact, all of Colombia is cheap to visit.
 And with tourism booming in recent years, there’s plenty to do no matter where you go!

 Currency: Colombian peso